david-danie/david-danie/README.md

 <br>
 <div align="center"><img src="./des1.1.jpg" alt="imagen"/></div>

-- I’m currently working on <a href="https://github.com/david-danie/CTV1.git" target="_blank" rel="noreferrer">**CTV**</a> a project to control some outputs from a Microchip 8 bit microcontroller for a greenhouse aplication.
+- I’m currently working on <a href="https://github.com/david-danie/M32CTV.git" target="_blank" rel="noreferrer">**CTV**</a> a project to control some outputs from an Atmega32/328 with Arduino bootloader on a DIY greenhouse.

 - I’m currently learning **Node JS**